Note that there is a newer version of the application profile - please check here for the latest version

-The absence of a start_date attribute implies that the meaning conveyed by the free_to_read element is current and immediate, unless an end_date attribute which is a date in the subjective past, is present in the element.
+The absence of a start_date attribute implies that the free_to_read status is current and immediate, unless an end_date attribute, which is a date in the subjective past, is present in the element.

 This is defined in the NISO Open Access Metadata and Indicators.
 This element MUST take an HTTP URI for its value.
-This HTTP URI MUST point to a resource which expresses the license terms specifying how the resource may be used.
+This HTTP URI MUST point to a resource which expresses the license terms specifying how the resource being described in the RIOXX record may be used.

-This attribute takes a date value which MUST be encoded using ISO 8601 (post–2004 versions) which follows the following format: YYYY-MM-DD.
+This attribute, if present, takes a date value which MUST be encoded using ISO 8601 (post–2004 versions) which follows the following format: YYYY-MM-DD.

 |rioxxterms:apc||Zero or one||

-This element expresses whether or not the resource has an associated 'article processing charge'.
+This element expresses whether or not the resource being described has an associated 'article processing charge'.
 The value of this element MUST be one of the following:

 |rioxxterms:author||One or more||